darktasevski/CompSci/Math/geometry.md

 > Every parallelogram can be made into a rectangle, which is why we use the same formula to find the area of a parallelogram and a rectangle.

-**Rhombus** is a type of parallelogram - the opposite sides have to be parallel and all sides must be equal.
+**Rhombus** is a type of parallelogram - the opposite sides have to be parallel, and all sides must be equal.

 ![Rhombus](../static/math/rhombus.jpeg)